The European Union (EU) introduced a landmark regulation called the General Data Protection Regulation (GDPR in short) on the 25th of May, 2018.

 We use a small number of GDPR compliant tracking and monitoring platforms.
 These services use a combination of temporary and long lived cookies to be able to identify unique user journeys.
 These services are used internally only for platform diagnostics and product improvements.

 The data collected is not shared with any outside parties, nor is used for any activities which would require further GDPR compliance or an opt-out.
 They are necessary to ensure the reliable operation of our platform.

-As a software business, you need to ensure on your side that you adhere to the new GDPR regulation.
-Our product changes make this as easy as possible, and a friendly experience for both vendors and customers.
+As a software business, you need to ensure on your side that you adhere to the GDPR regulation.
+Our product make this as easy as possible, and a friendly experience for both sellers and buyers.

-- There are a number of GDPR Legitimate Interests that allow us to continue passing customer data to you, the vendor, without explicit consent.
+There are a number of GDPR Legitimate Interests that allow us to continue passing buyer data to you, the seller, without explicit consent.
 These include order fulfilment, order and product support, but exclude marketing.
-It is your obligation to only use customer information for those interests, unless further consent is given for marketing.
+It is your obligation to only use buyer information for those interests, unless further consent is given for marketing.

-- Customers who previously opted-in to marketing consent, but did so in a manner which was not GDPR compliant (such as having the confirmation checkbox automatically checked) will have their marketing consent removed until they opt-in again.
+Buyers who previously opted-in to marketing consent, but did so in a manner which was not GDPR compliant (such as having the confirmation checkbox automatically checked) had their marketing consent removed until they opt-in again.

-For more information on these and the product changes we’re making as part of GDPR, read our GDPR announcement.
+For more information on these and the product changes we made as part of GDPR, read our GDPR announcement.